Home icon as a Jester's castle

 For players, regulation directly impacts trust, safety, and the gaming experience:

-· United Kingdom: One of the safest markets globally, but stricter rules mean fewer bonuses and more affordability checks.
+· One of the safest markets globally, but stricter rules mean fewer bonuses and more affordability checks.

 The bottom line: regulation enhances trust but shapes incentives, promotions, and player freedom differently.